razterizer/wight-shaar/README.md

 # Wight-Shaar

-This game is from a final homework assignment and game competition in the course "Advance Computer Graphics" at Chalmers University of Technology in Gothenburg 2006.
+This game is from a final homework assignment and game competition in the course "Advanced Computer Graphics" tought by Ulf Assarson at Chalmers University of Technology in Gothenburg 2006.
 I didn't win unfortunately, both because of good competition but mainly - I think - due to a too physically accurate simulation, rendering it extremely hard to play well.

 This is a simple `C++` / `OpenGL` /  `GLUT` game that I know runs on Windows.
 It might work on Linux/BSD/Unix or whatnot with some minor modifications (if at all) I guess.